Cognigy/Documentation/docs/en/docs/agent-assist/getting-started.md

 2. Define the grid size in the `config.grid` object of the configuration by specifying the number of rows and columns.
 3. Choose the placement of your tiles by adding the starting position and size of each tile in your grid:
     - The grid should consist of 6 columns and 9 rows, with a gap of 16 for a better layout.
-    - Your configuration should include 2 tiles.
+    - The configuration should include 2 tiles.
     - Use the project ID value to specify the Agent ID you previously copied and saved.

     ```json